craftbeerpi/craftbeerpi/README.md

 * Brew Automatic with Overshoot Logic, PID Logic, Fermentation Logic.
 * Custom Automatic logics can be add
 * Recipe Book
-* Support für GPIO, PiFace or Gembird USB Socket
+* Support for GPIO, PiFace or Gembird USB Socket
 * Temperature can be measured in Fahrenheit or Celcius
 * Fermentation Controller
 * Beer.xml Import